-- 1.24 It is proposed that the parameters by which the Cabinet Member with responsibility for Housing policy can approve changes to the percentages of each band is +/-10% of the total allocations.
-For example, if there is an increase in homelessness acceptances the Cabinet member will have the ability to increase the percentage of allocations to the Emergency band from 30% to a maximum of 40%. - 1.25 These changes will be through the normal Cabinet member portfolio meetings. - 1.26 This level of discretion will ensure that any future changes can be made quickly to react to changes in the social housing market in Derby.
+- 1.23 The proposed parameters in which the Cabinet Member with responsibility for Housing policy is +/-10%. - 1.24 This percentage will ensure that the percentage of allocations to each band is politically ratified.
+It will also ensure that any future changes can be made quickly to react to changes in the social housing market in Derby.